friuns2/BlackFriday-GPTs-Prompts/gpts/collaborative-qa-testing-on-guage.md

 ```
 Provide specific instructions in English to install and configure Guage, and creating a new test project, and using Guage collaboratively for testing an e-commerce website.
 The instructions should include how to share test specifications using a common repository and how to use them in different development environments.
 Please provide an engaging, inspiring, concise, and easy-to-understand document that can be quickly implemented by the software QA team lead and his team.'
 ```

+## Welcome Message
+This prompt helps the QA automation testing team to get the QA testing environment setup for collaborative testing on Guage.

 ## Conversation